We use cookies to understand how people use Depot.

 For more details, see GitHub's official REST API documentation.

-How to SSH into Depot GitHub Actions runners for debugging
+SSH access to Depot GitHub Actions runners

 Sometimes you may need to inspect the running environment to diagnose an issue.
 Depot GitHub Actions runners are compatible with action-tmate, a GitHub Action that allows you to create an SSH session during your workflow run.